gBloxy/Tower-defense/README.md

 A tower defense game project.
 You can test it with different maps, golds or lifes quantity, changing the game variables in the level.py file.
-To test featurs, the dev-mode is set to 1 by default ( in the level.py file ).
-To play normally, set it to 0.
+To test featurs, set the dev-mode to 1 ( in the level.py file ).
+To play normally, set it to 0 ( by default ).

 ## Gameplay